 The State passed the Student Success Act in 2019 utilizing the Corporate Activity Tax (CAT) tax as the revenue source.
 The funds first reached LEAs in 2021.
-In the 2021-23 State Budget, there was slight "roll up" increase in the SSA budget and a \$400 million increase to the State School

-Fund from current service level (CSL), which is \$9.5billion.
-Oregon is in the middle of our 2023 legislative session which will set spending amounts for 23-25.
-While the Governor and the Legislative Co-Chairs of the Ways and Means budget committee have proposed a nearly \$600 million increase in State funding for education, the outcome of the legislative process won't be known until the end of June.
+Since that time, the SSA budget has increased significantly.
+The SSA budget, which includes early learning investments is near \$3.0 billion for the 2023-25 biennium, an increase of approximately 19.2% compared to the prior biennial budget.
+Additionally, the State School Fund has increased from \$9.3 billion to \$10.2 billion in the 2023-25 biennium, an increase of 9.7%, signifying continued General Fund investment in the state's largest single program in the budget.
+The State School Fund also considers the availability of local revenues for schools, namely property taxes, which are projected to increase in 2023-25 to \$5.1 billion.
+Local revenues remain with the districts where it is collected but are considered a part of the School Formula revenue for distribution purposes of the State School Fund.
+The full formula for Oregon's schools totals \$15.3 billion, an increase of \$1.3 billion or 9.3%.

 Are there exceptional circumstances that caused the State to be unable to maintain support for education?
 No, support for education increased.

-If a State's support for education declined, the Secretary may consider:

-The State of Oregon's support for education did not decline.

-•Are there specific severe effects of the COVID-19 pandemic on the State's economy that necessitated reductions in support for elementary and secondary education and for higher education?
+If a State's support for education declined, the Secretary may consider: The State of Oregon's support for education did not decline. •Are there specific severe effects of the COVID-19 pandemic on the State's economy that necessitated reductions in support for elementary and secondary education and for higher education?
+Not applicable, the State of Oregon's support for education did not decline. •What steps did the State take to avoid and/or minimize such reductions?
+Not applicable, the State of Oregon's support for education did not decline. •Did the State use Coronavirus State and Local Fiscal Recovery Funds awarded by the U.S. Department of the Treasury undersection 9901 of the ARP Act to support elementary and secondary education and higher education?
 Not applicable, the State of Oregon's support for education did not decline.

-•What steps did the State take to avoid and/or minimize such reductions?

-Not applicable, the State of Oregon's support for education did not decline.

-•Did the State use Coronavirus State and Local Fiscal Recovery Funds awarded by the U.S. Department of the Treasury undersection 9901 of the ARP Act to support elementary and secondary education and higher education?

-Not applicable, the State of Oregon's support for education did not decline.

 •How did reductions in support for elementary and secondary education and for higher education compare to other budget categories?

-Not applicable, the State of Oregon's support for education did not decline.

-•Did the State take steps that reduced or will it take steps to proactively reduce its financial resources in a way that impacted or will impact its ability to meet MOE requirements (e.g., tax changes (and in what context), additional contributions to rainy day funds)?
+Not applicable, the State of Oregon's support for education did not decline. •Did the State take steps that reduced or will it take steps to proactively reduce its financial resources in a way that impacted or will impact its ability to meet MOE requirements (e.g., tax changes (and in what context), additional contributions to rainy day funds)?
 If so, what was the impact of the reduction (e.g., to what extent were its resources reduced or will its resources be reduced)?
 Not applicable, the State of Oregon's support for education did not decline.
 Has the State used or will it use ESSER, GEER, or Higher Education Emergency Relief (HEER) funding to replace State funding for education?

-The State of Oregon did not and will not use pandemic-related federal funds to replace State funding for education.
+The State of Oregon did not use pandemic-related federal funds to replace State funding for education.
 It is important for the Department to understand the State's use of pandemic-related Federal funds when reviewing a request for a waiver.
-The Secretary may therefore consider:

-•Will all unallocated ESSER or GEER funds relevant to the waiver be used to provide net new resources to K-12 schools and to higher education and not be used to replace existing State commitments to K-12 education and to higher education?
+The Secretary may therefore consider: •Will all unallocated ESSER or GEER funds relevant to the waiver be used to provide net new resources to K-12 schools and to higher education and not be used to replace existing State commitments to K-12 education and to higher education?

-Not applicable, the State of Oregon did not and will not use pandemic-related federal funds to replace State funding for education.
+Not applicable, the State of G Oregon did not use pandemic-related federal funds t o replace State funding for education.